aaronparker/vcredist/README.md

 *NOTE:* some validation of the Redistributables listed in the XML file is required, as not all may need to be installed in your environment.

 This can be run to download and optionally install the Visual C++ (2005 - 2017) Redistributables as specified in the external XML file passed to the script.

+You can find Install-VisualCRedistributables.ps1 and the XML files in the \bin folder.

 The basic structure of the XML file should be as follows (an XSD schema is included in the repository):